 Beginning in the second semester, students will work with a faculty advisor to select elective courses that will challenge them to enlarge their skill set, while also deepening their areas of strength.
 As their capstone experience, all students must pass a comprehensive portfolio examination synthesizing a significant portion of their course work.
 The portfolio offers students an opportunity to collect and reflect systematically upon the various components of their own learning, drawing on readings, coursework, and pre-practicum and practicum experiences.

-UMB has worked with the Boston Teacher Leadership Resource Center to align with the 12-credit teacher leadership certificate program of the Boston Teacher Leadership Resource Center.
+UMass Boston has worked with the Boston Teacher Leadership Resource Center to align with the 12-credit teacher leadership certificate program of the Boston Teacher Leadership Resource Center.
 Students entering from BTLRC will join other professionals from the Boston Public Schools and the surrounding districts.

-Successful applicants must have an earned Masters degree and experience in K-12 education.
+Successful applicants must have an earned master's degree and experience in K-12 education.